szermatt/visual-replace/README.md

 * with or without `replace-lex-whitespace`

-If you leave `visual-replace` without confirming, with C-g, you can continue where you left off by going up in the history.
+If you leave `visual-replace` without confirming, with C-g, you can continue where you left off next time by going up in the history, with `C-p`.

 While `visual-replace` is active, it scrolls the window to keep at least one example of matches visible.
 You can also press up and down